 Gout is a health problem that causes inflamed, painful joints.
 The symptoms are caused by deposits of uric acid crystals at the joints.
 Gout used to be associated with kings who overindulged in rich food and wine.
 In truth, anyone can get gout.
 Gout affects more men than women.
-It is often linked with obesity, high blood pressure, high levels of lipids in the blood (hyperlipidemia), and diabetes.
+It is often linked with obesity, high blood pressure, high cholesterol , and diabetes.

 What causes gout?

 Gout is caused by a buildup of uric acid in the joints.
 This is from too much uric acid in the body.
 Too much uric acid may be caused by several things.
 It may be caused by the body making too much uric acid.
 Or the kidneys may not get rid of enough uric acid.
 It may also be caused by eating a lot of foods that are high in purines.
 Purines turn into uric acid in the body.